Wanna Parlay Promo Code ROTO - 100% Deposit Match Up to $250 & Win at DFS with MLB & More

 Here are some games on today's sports betting calendar that might be options for you to build your parlay lineup after using the Wanna Parlay promo code ROTO to activate a new account.

-- MLB: Cardinals at Guardians, 12:05 p.m.
-ET; use one of the more unique MLB betting sites for this interleague clash.
+- MLB: Yankees at Blue Jays, 3:07 p.m.
+ET; use one of the more unique MLB betting sites for this clash.

-- MLB: Phillies at Braves, 1:35 p.m.
-ET; the best MLB betting promos are available for this NL East showdown.
+- MLB: Brewers at Mets, 7:10 p.m.
+ET; the best MLB betting promos are available for this NL showdown.

 This article is part of our Betting Promotions series.